serras/emacs-haskell-tutorial/tutorial.md

 ### Debugging

 `haskell-mode` integrates with the debugger found in the GHC interpreter from version 7 on.
 You can find the documentation about this feature in [its page in the official wiki](https://github.com/haskell/haskell-mode/wiki/Haskell-Interactive-Mode-Debugger).

+### Further customization

+Above we have configured many `haskell-mode` options by changing the personal configuration file by hand.
+This is a very powerful way to do so, but at the same time quite simple to put together from different snippets.
+However, I should tell that Emacs also have a _graphical_ interface to change many of the customization options.
+To open it, press `M-x customize`.

+At that point, you will be presented with a list of customization groups, each of which holds together options related to some aspect of the editor or some specific mode.
+In our case, you need to go to _Programming_, then _Languages_, and finally _Haskell_.
+Every option which you may configure through this interface comes with a small description.
+Feel free to look around and see you to make `haskell-mode` fit your own workflow.

 ## `ghc-mod`